 Labour structure not involved: Union leadership should be involved as a key stakeholder in most leading practices.
 This is spelt out in point 8.2 and appendix 8 of the example LPAG.
 It should thus also be in the adoption teams LPAG provided to mines to guide the adoption process at their mines.
 The issue is not if it is in the guide we know it is, the issue is mines do not do it.

 Interviewers could not translate responses into messages and modes: In point 9.1 of the example LPAGguidance is provided about the selection of persons to analyse the interview responses.
 The interviewers are not expected to have the ability / skill to translate the responses into messages and modes.
 Instead, the example LPAG advises that some of the mine adoption team members,particularly the Adoption Team Manager and the Behaviour Plans Overseer, should be able to undertake the task of analysing the responses as a basis for customising / updating material provided in the LPAG.
 Ok this makes sense.
-In any event if no new info was identified by interviews no new modes/messages are needed
+In any event if no new info was identified by interviews no new modes/messages are needed.

 Little value for major effort: The value derived from the behavioural processes will depend on how well the process is implemented, and not on how much effort goes into it.
 The issue is thus really that of quality.
 However, notwithstanding the importance of quality, even a substandard mental models process has engagement elements that are likely to deliver quite substantial benefits, provided the generic BC and LB plans produced by the MOSH Adoption Teams are of reasonable quality, and are provided to the mine in an LPAG of good quality.
 The lesson might not be correctly identified.
 The issue is not the mental models process it is direct enquiries during widespread adoption.
 Is direct enquiries the best way to ensure buy in: In reflecting on this question, which will always remain a valid question, it is important to recognise that there are two direct enquiry process, the one undertaken by the MOSH team across potential adoption mines to develop the generic BC and LB plans, and the other undertaken by the mine adoption team at the adoption mine to customise the generic behavioural plans.
 Behaviour science and years of experience by many persons have evolved the direct enquiry / mental models approach as the best way of achieving the behaviour change associated with buy in.
 Others are increasingly coming to this realisation.